B1-Initiative-Foundation/ubuntu/content/Cultures/index.md

 ---
 title: Cultures
 ---
-In this category you will find articles about cultures and ethnicities.
+In this category you will find articles about cultures, languages, ethnicities, arts, and literature.